Epipremnum aureum

-Epipremnum aureum is a species in the arum family Araceae, native to Mo'orea in the Society Islands of French Polynesia.
-The species is a popular houseplant in temperate regions but has also become naturalised in tropical and sub-tropical forests worldwide, including northern South Africa, Australia, Southeast Asia, South Asia, the Pacific Islands and the West Indies, where it has caused severe ecological damage in some cases.
+Pothos is a species in the arum family Araceae, native to Mo'orea in the Society Islands of French Polynesia.
+The species is a popular houseplant in temperate regions, but has also become naturalised in tropical and sub-tropical forests worldwide, including northern South Africa, Australia, Southeast Asia, Indian subcontinent, the Pacific Islands and the West Indies, where it has caused severe ecological damage in some cases.

-The plant has a number of common names including golden pothos, Ceylon creeper, hunter's robe, ivy arum, house plant, money plant, silver vine, Solomon Islands ivy, marble queen, and taro vine.
-It is also called devil's vine or devil's ivy because it is almost impossible to kill and it stays green even when kept in the dark.
-It is sometimes mistakenly labeled as a Philodendron, Pothos or Scindapsus in plant stores.
-It is commonly known as a money plant in many parts of the Indian subcontinent.
-It rarely flowers without artificial hormone supplements; the last known spontaneous flowering in cultivation was reported in 1964.
+The plant has a number of common names including golden pothos, Ceylon creeper, hunter's robe, ivy arum, silver vine, Solomon Islands ivy, and taro vine.
+It is also called devil's vine or devil's ivy because it is very hardy and stays green even when kept in the dark.
+It is sometimes simply labelled Pothos, or mistakenly labelled as a Philodendron or Scindapsus in plant stores.
+It is commonly known as a money plant in many parts of Indian subcontinent.
+It rarely flowers without artificial hormone supplements; one of the last known spontaneous flowerings in cultivation was reported in 1964.

 The plant has gained the Royal Horticultural Society's Award of Garden Merit.

 History and etymology

-This species has been assigned to a number of genera.
-In 1880 when it was first described, it was named Pothos aureus, which is in part why it is often commonly referred to as a "pothos".
-After a flower was observed in 1962, it was given the new name of Rhaphidophora aurea.
+This species has been assigned to a number of genera; in 1880 when it was first described, it was named Pothos aureus, which is why it is often commonly referred to as a "pothos".
+After an inflorescence was observed in 1962, it was given the new name of Rhaphidophora aurea.
 However, after closer examination of the flower, researchers noticed its heightened similarity to Epipremnum pinnatum and synonymised it with that species.
 Only after closer observation of the entirety of the plant, including the leaves and growth patterns, did researchers again separate it from E. pinnatum, and classify it as E. aureum.